 The TL;DR

-Based on our consultations with young people on what they want, in this year’s Federal Budget, we want to see:
+Based on our consultations with young people on what they want, in this year’s Federal Budget, we wanted to see:

 • Power-sharing youth governance and decision-making structures.